-Confused about food labels and the Nutrition Facts Panel on the back of packaged foods?
-WebMD’s director of nutrition, Kathleen Zelman, MPH, RD, answers your questions here.
+Confused about food labels and the Nutrition Facts Panel on packaged foods?
+Get your questions answered here.

-How do I interpret the food label if I need more -- or less -- than 2,000 calories per day?
+What if I need more, or less, than 2,000 calories per day?

-For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would gobble 25% of your daily calories.
+For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would take up 25% of your daily calories.
 It may not be worth it.
 But if you’re an athlete trying to eat 3,000 calories a day, it might be a fine choice.

 Is the calcium in fortified foods just as good as natural sources like dairy?